dimsemenov/photoswipe-dynamic-caption-plugin/README.md

+# Dynamic caption plugin for [PhotoSwipe](https://photoswipe.com/) v5

-The caption plugin for PhotoSwipe v5, can automatically position the text below or aside depending on the available space.
+The plugin can automatically position the text below or aside depending on the available space.
 Recommended for small to medium sized captions.

 ## Intiailization